-Due to budget restrictions, CPW will be not participating in the management of this program in 2017 and will be handing over its duties entirely to CDA.
+Due to budget restrictions, CPW did not participate in the management of this program in 2017 and handed over its duties entirely to CDA.

 Beginning in 1993, the CDOW has been the lead coordinator on the Denver metro purple loosestrife management effort.
 The goal of the program is to make sure that purple loosestrife is controlled to protect waterfowl habitat and maintain in-stream flow.
 Approximately 31 cities and counties, public agencies, private landowners and private entities are involved.
 For example, Parks aggressively controls purple loosestrife at Cherry Creek with spraying and hand pulling small plants and seed head cutting on larger plants and continues to shrink the population there.